 - Review of the Story Massage journey so far with co-founders Mary Atkinson and Sandra Hooper.
 You are part of it now!

 - Opportunities to meet others using Story Massage.
 There will also be a table for sharing business cards and leaflets, so do bring yours with you.

 - Expert panel.
 Ask questions and gain the knowledge of a panel of people who are experienced in using Story Massage in a variety of settings.

 - Story Massage.
 We all welcome the chance to give and receive positive, nurturing touch.

 - Press the ‘Buy Now’ button.
 Please keep a copy of your PayPal receipt as proof of purchase.
 Your place at the conference will be confirmed once the full amount is paid.
 We will be in touch with more details.

 - The Story Massage Conference is intended for people who are trained in Story Massage.
-However, you are welcome to bring a guest for the same cost as your ticket.
-Your guest does not need to have undertaken the Story Massage training but the conference is not a substitute for training.
-It is an option if you would prefer to come with a familiar person or you would like to introduce someone to Story Massage.
-If you and your guest would like to book separately then please let us know the name of your guest in advance.
+However, you are welcome to bring a paying guest for an introduction to Story Massage.
+We are offering this option as you may prefer to come with a familiar person.
+It is not a 2-4-1 offer – your guest will pay the same price as you for a ticket.
+If you and your guest would like to book separately then please let us know his/her name in advance.